Thailand

 Population

-Average life expectancy - 76 years.
+The average life expectancy is 76 years.

-By age group, the population of Thailand is divided as follows
+By age group, the population of Thailand is divided as follows:

-• people from 65 years old - 9.2%
+• people 65 years and older - 9.2%

-• people from 14 to 65 years old - 70.9%
+• people 14 to 65 years old - 70.9%

 • people from 0 to 14 years old - 19.9%

-Language: the official state language is Thai, a mixture of Sanskrit (an ancient language of India) and Chinese.
+Language: The official state language is Thai, a mixture of Sanskrit (an ancient language of India) and Chinese.

 Major cities: Bangkok (capital), Nonthaburi, Pattaya, Surat Thani, Lampang.

-Currency: thai baht (THB).100 THB = $2.88.
+Currency: Thai Baht (THB).
+100 THB = $2.88.

-Financial opportunities
+Financial capacity

 The unemployment rate in the country is 1.02%.